aidenkoog/awesome-app-architecture/android_wear_os/README.md

 - 2023/01/05 : Initialize App source template.
 - 2023/01/06 : Setup splash, login, home and setting screens.
 - 2023/01/06 : Added back-key event handler to each fragment / Added icon to each item of main list.
+- 2023/01/09 : Modified to go back to the home screen when pressing the back key on the setting screen / Added color icon to home main list item.

 ## Link